ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Anderson intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84026965/1875-12-16/ed-1/seq-1)

 #### 1875-12-16 &middot; Anderson Court House, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-in Congress was made by John
-Adams seconded by Bichard Henry Lee,
-the.t tbe United Colonies were, and of
-right ought to be, free and independent
-Thus we see that Friday is not so bad a
-day, after all.
-Everlasting.
-Fence Posts.?A cor?
 respondent of the Western Rural says:
 I discovered many years ago that wood
 could be made to last longer than iron in